-Gregory Sanders is a fellow with the National Security Program on Industry and Resources at CSIS, where he manages a research team that analyzes data on U.S. government contract spending and other budget and acquisition issues.
+Gregory Sanders is a fellow with the Defense-Industrial Initiatives Group (DIIG) at CSIS, where he manages a research team that analyzes data on U.S. government contract spending and other budget and acquisition issues.
 He employs data visualization and other ways to use complex data collections to create succinct and innovative tables, charts, and maps.
 His recent research focuses on contract spending by major government departments, contingency contracting in Iraq and Afghanistan, and European and Asian defense budgets.
 This work requires management of data from a variety of databases, most notably the Federal Procurement Database System, and extensive cross-referencing of multiple budget data sources.
 In support of these goals, he employs SQL Server, as well as the statistical programming language R. Sanders holds an M.A. in international studies from the University of Denver and a B.A. in government and politics, as well as a B.S. in computer science, from the University of Maryland.

-Ryan Crotty is a fellow with the National Security Program on Industry and Resources at CSIS.
-His work at NSPIR has focused on long-term defense spending trends, defense budget issues, and foreign military sales and aid.
-Ryan received his M.A. in International Affairs from the Pennsylvania State University in where he also worked as a research assistant to Ambassador Dennis Jett.
-While at Penn State, he was a 2010 recipient of the Office of the Director of National Intelligence's Strategic and Global Security Scholars Program scholarship, through which he studied at the Baobab Center in Dakar, Senegal.
-Previously, he worked in state government consulting.
-Ryan also holds a B.A. in government and international studies from Colby College.
+Ryan Crotty is a fellow with the International Security Program and deputy director for defense budget analysis at CSIS.
+His work focuses on the management and application of defense resources, the strategic implications of resourcing decisions, and the effects of these decisions on the defense industrial base.
+He has worked on several CSIS projects focused on long-term defense spending trends and the defense budget drawdown and identifying challenges and opportunities facing the Department of Defense in a time of budget tightening.
+He also studies the interaction between the defense budget and the health of the defense industry through analysis of contracting and financial tools.
+He did his graduate study in international affairs at the Pennsylvania State University, where he previously worked as a research assistant to Ambassador Dennis Jett.
+While at Penn State, he was a 2010 recipient of the Office of the Director of National Intelligence's Strategic and Global Security Scholars Program scholarship.
+Previously, he worked in state government consulting in Boston, MA.
+He also holds a B.A. (with honors) in government and international studies from Colby College.

 Jesse Ellman, Research Associate:

-Jesse Ellman is a research associate with the National Security Program on Industry and Resources (NSPIR) at CSIS.
+Jesse Ellman is a research associate with the Defense-Industrial Initiatives Group (DIIG) at CSIS.
 He specializes in U.S. defense acquisition policy, with a particular focus on DoD, DHS, and government-wide services contracting trends, DoD sourcing policy and cost estimation methodologies, and recent U.S. Army modernization efforts.
 Mr. Ellman holds a B.A. in political science from Stony Brook University and an M.A. with honors in security studies, with a concentration in military operations, from Georgetown University.

 Rhys McCormick, Research Assistant:

-Rhys McCormick is a research assistant with the National Security Program on Industry and Resources (NSPIR) at CSIS.
+Rhys McCormick is a research assistant with the Defense-Industrial Initiatives Group (DIIG) at CSIS.
 His work focuses on unmanned systems, global defense industrial base issues, and U.S. federal and defense contracting trends.
 Prior to working at NSPIR, he interned at the Abshire-Inamori Leadership Academy at CSIS and the Peacekeeping and Stability Operations Institute at the U.S. Army War College.
 He holds a B.S. in security and risk analysis from the Pennsylvania State University with concentrations in both intelligence analysis and modeling and information and cyber security.